python/cpython/Doc/library/shutil.rst

 the use of userspace buffers in Python as in "``outfd.write(infd.read())``".

 On OSX `fcopyfile`_ is used to copy the file content (not metadata).
 On Linux,  Solaris and other POSIX platforms where :func:`os.sendfile` supports copies between 2 regular file descriptors :func:`os.sendfile` is used.
-On Windows `CopyFile`_ is used by all copy functions except :func:`copyfile`.
+On Windows `CopyFileEx`_ is used by all copy functions except :func:`copyfile`.

 If the fast-copy operation fails and no data was written in the destination file then shutil will silently fallback on using less efficient